 - Understanding of hockey

 - Team work; both on and off the pitch

 Ball Patrollers are usually between the ages of 15 to 18 years old and must be based in the UK.

-Opportunities for young people to join the Ball Patrol Team at specific matches will be advertised on the England Hockey website where individuals or groups (4-8 people) will be able to register their interest and will receive more information.
+Opportunities for young people to join the Ball Patrol Team at specific matches can be applied for via this online application form.
+Both individuals or groups (4-8 people) will be able to register their interest and will receive more information.
 If you have a query please email email@example.com